The Logarithm of a number, to a given base, is the power to which the base must be raised to give that number.

 The Excel LOG function calculates the logarithm of a given number, to a supplied base.

-|number||-||The positive real number to calculate the logarithm of|
+|number||-||The positive real number that you want to calculate the logarithm of.|

-|#NUM!||-||Produced if either the supplied number argument or the supplied [base] argument is negative or zero|
+|#NUM!||-||Occurs if either the supplied number argument or the supplied [base] argument is negative or zero.|

-|#DIV/0!||-||Produced if the supplied [base] argument is equal to 1|
+|#DIV/0!||-||Occurs if the supplied [base] argument is equal to 1.|

-|#NAME?||-||Produced if the supplied number argument or the supplied [base] argument is not a numeric value|
+|#VALUE!||-||Occurs if the supplied number argument or the supplied [base] argument is non-numeric.|